elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20241204.md

     - ACTION - Matt to follow up with Michael, Kate and Ramon to see if this is a SIG topic we breakout for.
       - [Matt] **Email sent to Kate, Ramon, Min, Martin and Michael**
       - [Matt] **I'd encourage those in person at the Workshop to discuss this topic**
-  - **What do people think about breaking out Space topics in another call?**
+  - **What do people think about breaking out Space topics in another call?** (Ideas below)
+    - every two weeks at set time (vs offset to drive attendance)
+    - calls grouped with specific tech side focus / aerospace requirements
+    - establish a slack/Discord to start the out of band topics / development (would need to see where this applies and what topics work with this medium)
+    - github / gitlab where do we centralize chats/discussions/issues/code dev/CICD/etc
+    - allows longer threads and discussion to be managed (helps time zone disconnects)
+    - AGL, most start with email and move over to Discord

 ## Discussion on Features for Aerospace